Last updated : 22/11/2022

 Kabardino – Balkaria is about 1400 kilometers far from Moscow.
 It can be reach by daily flights from Moscow, about 2 hours 20 minutes to Mineralnye Vody and by train between 20 to 30 hours journey.

-Marshrutka (mini local bus) are available a bit everywhere and you can also get to Tcherkesk and Vladikavkaz in the neighboring Republics from Nalchik.
+Marshrutka (mini local bus) are available a bit everywhere and you can also get to Cherkessk and Vladikavkaz in the neighboring republics from Nalchik.

 Safety

-Western governements advice against travelleing to most of the North Caucasian republics including this one.
+Western governements advice against travelling to most of the North Caucasian republics including this one.
 However the local governement of Kabardino – Balkaria is working hard for the safety of tourists.

 There’s a police check post (passports and cars) at the border with North Ossetia – Alania, and so coming from Ingushetia and Chehnya at the same time.